jennt/all-is-well/README.md

 ###A web application designed to assist therapists improve mental health treatment through understanding the well-being of their clients beyond the appointment.

 ##Synopsis
 ####A user of All Is Well is either a client or a therapist.
 User signup allows for a client to enter their basic information, in addition to specifying who their therapist is.
 Once a client is logged in, they may write journal entries, complete a mood survey, read their therapist's shared notes, or post a significant emotional event for the therapist's viewing.
-A therapist can write notes the client or themself, in addition to view events and journal entries submitted by the client.
+A therapist can write notes to the client or themself, in addition to view events and journal entries submitted by the client.

 ####The website is hosted on Heroku here: https://all-is-well.herokuapp.com/
+If interested,
 ----

 ###Client Journal Entries